eCatTheeCat/MinimalSoundCloudDesktop/README.md

 # MinimalSoundCloudDesktop

-Lightweight Tauri wrapper for SoundCloud with ad-free playback and Last.fm scrobbling.
+Lightweight Tauri wrapper for SoundCloud with interruption-free playback and Last.fm scrobbling support.
 **Note: Currently nothing is working right now.
-I have no experience with Tauri or Rust in general, so a lot of this is AI code.**
+I have no experience with Tauri or Rust in general, so basically all of this is AI code.**

 ## Getting started